 “You weren’t paying at-TEN-tion!”

-couldn’t believe its eyes.
+couldn’t believe its eyes!
+It

 couldn’t believe its ears, either, I

 been insulted like that.
 Maybe

 but it spit that toothpick out of its

 mouth and took off across the trail like

-scared rabbit, spraying sticks
+a scared rabbit, spraying sticks

 and dirt like a teenager

 when it hit the brush at the

 edge of the flat, going

-That bear was smoking!
+was smoking!
+I

 couldn’t believe my eyes.

 “hit the brush“,

 I didn’t mean simply to say

 that the bear reached the brush,

 I meant hit.
 The

 bear slammed into a wall twice

-closely packed.
-It would be hard to
+For us it would be hard to squeeze through

-slow, but the bear was going as fast
+slow, and the bear was going as fast

 The bear just hit it.